vtsynergy/2D-DECT/README.md

 ## Output
 Following folders are produced as output from enhancement AI.
 1. Images/HU_enhanced: This folder contains enhanced images generated as output from AI.
-Each scan are put in seperate folders.
+Each scan is put in seperate folders.
 Each folder contains TIFF images.
-2. Images/HU_original: This folder contains original CT scan in seperated folders.
+2. Images/HU_original: This folder contains the original CT scans in separated folders.
 Each folder contains TIFF images.
-3. Images/HU_enhanced_nii: The folder contains enhanced CT scan in (.nii) format.
-Each (.nii) file is a 3D lung CT scans.
+3. Images/HU_enhanced_nii: The folder contains enhanced CT scans in (.nii) format.
+Each (.nii) file is a 3D lung CT scan.
-4. Images/HU_original_nii: The folder contains original CT scan in (.nii) format.
-Each (.nii) file is a 3D lung CT scans.
+4. Images/HU_original_nii: The folder contains the original CT scan in (.nii) format.
+Each (.nii) file is a 3D lung CT scan.